Bacteroides: Microbiological applications

-Early research suggests that affects brain development.

 "A new study has found that there is a three-way relationship between a type of gut bacteria, cortisol, and brain metabolites.
 This relationship, the researchers hypothesize, may potentially lead to further insight into autism, but more in-depth studies are needed."

 Another study showed a 5.6-times higher risk of osteoporosis fractures in the low Bacteroides group of Japanese postmenopausal women.

 Human

 Members of the Bacillota and Bacteroidota phyla make up a majority of the bacterial species in the human intestinal microbiota (the "gut microbiome").
 The healthy human gut microbiome consists of 109 abundant species of which 31 (19.7%) are members of the Bacteroidetes while 63 (40%) and 32 (20%) belong to Bacillota and Actinomycetota.

 Bacteroides species' main source of energy is fermentation of a wide range of sugar derivatives from plant material.
 These compounds are common in the human colon and are potentially toxic.
 Bacteroides such as Bacteroides thetaiotaomicron converts these sugars to fermentation products which are beneficial to humans.
 Bacteroides also have the ability to remove side chains from bile acids, thus returning bile acids to the hepatic circulation.

 There is data suggesting that members of Bacteroides affect the lean or obese phenotype in humans.
 In this article, one human twin is obese while the other is lean.
 When their fecal microbiota is transplanted into germ-free mice, the phenotype in the mouse model corresponds to that in humans.

+Bacteroides are symbiont colonizers of their host intestinal niche and serve several physiological functions, some of which can be beneficial while others are detrimental.
+Bacteroides participate in the regulation of the intestinal micro-environment and carbohydrate metabolism with the capacity to adapt to the host environment by hydrolyzing bile salts.
+Some Bacteroides produce acetate and propionate during sugar fermentation.
+Acetate can prevent the transport of toxins from the gut to the blood while propionate can prevent the formation of tumors in the human colon.

+Bacteroides such as Bacteroides uniformis may play a role in alleviating obesity.
+Low abundance of B. uniformis found in the intestine of formula-fed infants were associated with a high risk of obesity.
+Administering B. uniformis orally may alleviate metabolic and immune dysfunction which may contribute to obesity in mice.
+Similarly, Bacteroides acidifaciens may assist the activating fat oxidation in adipose tissue and thus could protect against obesity.